WORK EXPERIENCE

 Coming Soon on TV

-Streaming on a horror channel later this year, I have the recurring, leading role of Betsy in this original, TV thriller/horror series.
-Betsy is the villain, a manipulative and controlling woman who's determined to have her way, no matter what.
+I play two characters--the kind neighbor Betsy who morphs into the villain, a manipulative and controlling woman who's determined to have her way, no matter what.
 Yet, there's a chink in her armor, and her fate is sealed one dark, terrible night.

 Film Fest Circuit News